chadrem/tribe/README.md

 - Use Actable#message! unless you really need Actable#future! since futures have overhead.
 - If you use Actable#future!, prefer the non-blocking API over the blocking one.
 - If you use the blocking API, the actor calling Future#wait should use a dedicated worker thread.
+Failure to use a dedicated thread will cause a thread from the shared thread pool to block (thus decreasing the size of the thread pool and risking deadlock:).

 ## Forwarding